Tally Hall: Solo work after Good & Evil

-In mid-2016, Hawley announced the comedy hip-hop album Joe Hawley Joe Hawley, which was released in October under his name on Bandcamp.
+In mid-2016, Hawley announced a solo album Joe Hawley Joe Hawley, which was released in October under his name on Bandcamp.
 All five Tally Hall members and other artists are individually featured.
 The album was later taken down due to sampled copyrighted music.
 To avoid issues with copyright, Hawley released γɘlwɒH ɘoႱ γɘlwɒH ɘoႱ on April 16, 2019, a reversed version of the album, to Bandcamp and Spotify.
 On November 11, 2020, a truncated version of the original album was uploaded to Apple Music and Spotify, removing the 13th and final track (a cover of rock band Jefferson Airplane's "White Rabbit").
 The latter was due to copyright issues he could not resolve.

-Zubin Sedghi, aside from appearing in side projects, shifted his focus towards his personal life.
+Sedghi, aside from appearing in side projects, shifted his focus towards his personal life.
 In 2012, he graduated from the University of Michigan with an undergraduate honors degree in neuroscience, later receiving a doctorate in osteopathic medicine at Touro University California in 2016.
 He now works as a family medicine doctor for Kaiser Permanente in Orange County, California.
-Sedghi is married with two kids.
+Sedghi is married with two children.

 In 2015, Tally Hall released the demo LP Admittedly Incomplete Demos on Bandcamp, referencing their earlier collection Complete Demos.
 It includes demos, unreleased songs, live performances, and studio covers of "The Minstrel Boy" and "Just A Friend".
 The latter was re-released in August 2019 as a single and included as a bonus track on the 2021 re-issue of Marvin's Marvelous Mechanical Museum.
 In April 2022, 2 new demos were added: "Welcome to Tally Hall (Reprise) (Demo)" and "Hymn For a Scarecrow (Demo)".

+On February 14, 2019 (St Valentine's Day), Hawley released the single "Weird Bed &/Or Yes Please" along side a reversed version titled "Yes Please &/Or Weird Bed".
+This song is sexual in nature which is contrasted by references to the attacks on Pearl Harbor and nuclear warfare.
+As of November 9, 2023, "Yes Please &/or Weird Bed" was taken off of streaming services, likely due to Joe cutting ties with distribution service DistroKid.

+On December 25, 2020, Joe Hawley released the song "Sleigh Ride Invincibility Star" to streaming services, although the song was originally produced in 2011.
+The 2020 release features new album artwork drawn by a member of the Needlejuice Records Discord server.
+The song is a cover of "Sleigh Ride" by The Ronettes, and it interpolates the theme of "Powerful Mario" from the Super Mario series, as well as the "Great Fairy's Fountain" theme from The Legend of Zelda series.

 In 2021, Needlejuice Records re-issued Marvin's Marvelous Mechanical Museum on vinyl, CD, and cassette, releasing a MiniDisc in June to coincide with International MiniDisc Day.
 On August 26, 2022, pre-orders for a re-issue of Good & Evil went public alongside a 7" vinyl for "Turn the Lights Off" with the aforementioned track on the A side and "Light & Night" on the B side.